 The Northeast Asia Economic Forum (NEAEF), with support from the Freeman Foundation, has been conducting its annual Young Leaders Training and Research Program in Regional Cooperation and Development since 2006.
-NEAEF is pleased to announce its 14th Young Leaders Program (YLP) from July 28 – August 11, 2019 in Incheon, Korea.
+NEAEF is pleased to announce its 14th Young Leaders Program (YLP) from July 28 – August 10, 2019 in Incheon, Korea to be hosted by UNESCAP in cooperation with Incheon National University.
 These dates do not include travel time.

 For more information about the previous YLP, you may visit our YLP webpage: https://neaef.org/young-leaders-program